datMaffin/homebridge-tesla-powerwall/README.md

 authentication (since Powerwall version 1.20.0) is the stopping and running (starting) of the Powerwall.

-If you use a Powerwall with Software version less than 1.20.0 you can stop and start the Powerwall by toggling the switch that is indicating the Powerwall on/off state.
+If you use a Powerwall with software version less than 1.20.0 you can stop and start the Powerwall by toggling the switch that is indicating the Powerwall on/off state.